nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * The Practice will test and sign off the data
 * The Practice will record any new data for manual re-entry after Go Live and when the cutover ends

+{%- capture lesson_learnt_1 -%}
-*During Cutover, any data that is entered into the old system will not automatically transfer to your target supplier’s system*.
+**During Cutover, any data that is entered into the old system will not automatically transfer to your target supplier’s system**.
 Hence, it is important to plan for it ahead of time, usually a few weeks prior to your cut-over date.
+{%- endcapture -%}

+{%- include inset.html content=lesson_learnt_1 accessibility_text="Lesson learnt" markdown=true -%}

 ## Planning for the cut-over

 During the ‘Planning for the cut-over’ stage, you should gather all the key people who will be involved in your cut-over period to discuss how you are going to run the practice activities during this time.
 The objective is to decide what processes to follow during cut-over to ensure the practice runs smoothly and how you will approach data re-entry (and how to minimise the amount of re-entry needed).